 Peter started his swimming career at Buchanan High School in Clovis, Calif. and continued with Clovis Swim Club where he helped the Clovis Swim Club men's team win Summer Junior Nationals in 1999.

 After high school, Richardson attended University of the Pacific where he earned his Bachelor's degree and teaching credential.
 While at Pacific, he was the team captain his junior and senior seasons.
 During those two years, the Tigers won back-to-back Big West Conference Championships in 2002 and 2003.
 In his senior season, Richardson received the Pacific Leadership Award for all athletics.

 After college, Richardson was the assistant National Team Coach with Clovis Swim Club and the head men's & women's swim coach at Sanger High School where they won four league championships in three years.
 Richardson earned his Master's degree in 2007 from Fresno State.
 His degree is in teaching with an emphasis on multicultural education in the classroom.

-Richardson and his wife, Jonelle, have two daughters, Gabrielle and Brooklyn.
+Richardson and his wife, Jonelle, have four children, Gabrielle, Brooklynn, Juliette and Peter II.